Elmoderador/TimeEconomyPlugin/README.md

 # 🏢 About SpectroDinner™

-**SpectroDinner™** is the organization behind TimeEconomyPlugin.
+**SpectroDinner™** is the organization behind **TimeEconomyPlugin**.

-The project is developed through the **SpectroDinner DEV** branch, focused on software development, experimentation and creation of custom systems.
+Development is carried out through **SpectroDinner DEV**, the software development branch dedicated to building applications, experimenting with new ideas and creating custom systems.

-Main objectives:
+## Main Objectives

 - 🏗️ Build high-quality software projects.
-- 📚 Maintain proper documentation.
+- 📚 Maintain comprehensive documentation.
-- 🧩 Create modular and scalable systems.
+- 🧩 Design modular and scalable systems.
 - 🌍 Share knowledge through open-source development.

 ---